NREL/openstudio-server-helm/azure/README.md

 ## Idle cluster

 TODO.
-Determine if Azure allows the cluster to be zero size nodes like Google does.
+Determine if Azure allows the cluster to be zero size nodes like Google.